 - The Dividend Achievers: 10+ years of consecutive dividend increases

-With that said, dividends (or rising dividends) are not the sole source of this outperformance.
-There are plenty of non-dividend stocks that have delivered tremendous outperformance over long periods of time, including Berkshire Hathaway and technology companies like Amazon (AMZN).
+With that said, there are plenty of non-dividend stocks that have delivered tremendous outperformance over long periods of time, including Berkshire Hathaway and technology companies like Amazon.

 Instead, dividends are a sign of a high-quality, shareholder-friendly business.
 It means that corporate executives have a laser-focus on shareholder value and understand that it is the shareholders – not the executives – that ultimately own the companies.